freesourcecode/Event-Management-System-Project-in-PHP/README.md

 ## Event Management System Project in PHP and MySQL: Features

-These are the following features of the system
+These are the following features of the system.

 ### Admin Side: